Knowing What to Ask: A Crucially Overlooked Component of Shared Decision Making (M32)

 MSEd, RD, LD, CNSC

-Advanced Practice II Registered Dietitian
+Advanced Practice II Registered Dietitian, Center for Human Nutrition

 Cleveland, OH